Basic maintenance can help extend the quality and lifespan of your roof.

 - Clean out your gutters regularly.
 Leaves, twigs and litter that become trapped on the roof and in valleys, gutters and downspouts can cause serious damage.

-Following heavy snowfall, if there are periods of fluctuating melting and freezing, ice dams can form on your roof and impact the structural integrity of your house.
-They form at the edge of the roof and prevent drainage.
+Periods of fluctuating melting and freezing can cause ice dams to form at the edge of your roof and prevent drainage.
 Unless they’re removed, trapped water can leak into your home and cause extensive damage.

 Hire a certified professional.
 Contact two or three qualified roofing contractors and ask for a detailed, written estimate that offers: